-In the meantime, it would be a good idea for Tennessee resident to self-isolate on their own and follow COVID-19 safety tips when they have to get out to keep those numbers down.Christian Activities may earn a small commission on purchases made through links on our site.
+In the meantime, it would be a good idea for Tennessee resident to self-isolate if they are older or have health issues and follow COVID-19 safety tips when they have to get out to keep those numbers down.Christian Activities may earn a small commission on purchases made through links on our site.

 - Tennessee Falls to 3rd Least Aggressive State In Coronavirus Preparation

 - Coronavirus Will Affect Easter Spending by 68%

 - Top 10 COVID-19/Coronavirus Safety Tips

 - Pres.
 Trump Declares Churches Essential, Church Leaders Agree